-Add a personal touch to the traditional gift appropriate to the anniversary being celebrated.
+Many couples turn to the common list of "traditional" gifts for inspiration when searching for a wedding anniversary gift.
+Take it a step further by adding a personal touch to the traditional gift listed for the anniversary being celebrated.
 For example, the traditional gift associated with the first wedding anniversary is paper.
-If a wife appreciates the way her husband makes her laugh, he could leave a paper trail of witty jokes leading to his paper-themed gift for her: personalized stationary, concert or theater tickets or paper roses.
+If a wife appreciates the way her husband makes her laugh, he could leave a paper trail of witty jokes leading to his paper-themed gift for her: personalized stationery, concert or theater tickets, or paper roses.
 If a couple is celebrating their second anniversary, they might decide to exchange cotton-themed gifts.
 Simple gift ideas include ironing initials onto hand towels or bath towels or ordering a blanket that displays a wedding photograph.

 Use the color associated with a wedding anniversary to decorate simply.
 Though lists vary, there is a color assigned to the first 25 anniversaries and to every fifth anniversary from the 30th to the 75th.
-Celebrate an 11th anniversary wearing matching shades of turquoise.
-Decorate for a 21st anniversary party with orange paper plates, napkins and balloons.
-Use food dye to frost a homemade cake lavender for a 24th anniversary.
-Or plan an entire party around an anniversary's color.
+Celebrate an 11th anniversary wearing matching shades of turquoise, or decorate for a 21st anniversary party with orange paper plates, napkins and balloons.
+Use food dye to frost a homemade cake lavender for a 24th anniversary, or plan an entire party around an anniversary's color.
 For a 25th anniversary, invite guests to a "Silver Party."
-Explain the significance of the color theme on the invitations and ask guests to join in the fun by dressing in silver or choosing silver gift wrap.
+Explain the significance of the color theme on the invitations, and ask guests to join in the fun by dressing in silver or choosing silver gift wrap.
 If it proves too difficult to find clothing or decorations of the appropriate color for a given anniversary, use the couple's wedding color scheme for inspiration instead.